There are (at least) two distinguishable kinds of errors: syntax errors and exceptions.

 The

-statement allows the programmer to force a specified exception to occur.
+raisestatement allows the programmer to force a specified exception to occur.

-).
+raisemust be followed with either an exception instance or an exception class (a class that derives fromException).
 If an exception class is passed, it will be implicitly instantiated by calling its constructor with no arguments:1

 raise ValueError # shorthand for 'raise ValueError()'